-Employers, the Energy Internship Program makes it easy for you to find a whip-smart, motivated Duke University intern, a self-starter who’s eager to learn and contribute to your organization.
+Employers, the Energy Internship Program makes it easy for you to find a whip-smart, motivated Duke student intern for the summer, a self-starter who’s eager to learn and contribute to your organization.

 How it works: